-House lawyer says Trump’s census order breaks with history
+Judge says ending 2020 census on Oct.
+5 may violate order

-ORLANDO, Fla.
-(AP) — President Donald Trump’s directive to exclude people in the U.S. illegally from being counted when the number of congressional seats in each state is determined is an unlawful order and following it would break with almost 250 years of history, an attorney for the U.S. House of Representatives told judges Tuesday.
+Trump administration attorneys were in courts on both coasts Tuesday, fighting over when the 2020 census would end and how the data would be used for deciding how many congressional seats each state gets.

-But attorneys for the Trump administration told a panel of three federal judges in the District of Columbia that the president has the discretion to decide who is considered an inhabitant of the U.S. for the purposes of determining how many congressional seats each state gets, a process known as apportionment.
+In the nation’s capital, Trump administration attorneys asked a panel of three judges to dismiss a challenge to a memorandum from Trump seeking to exclude people in the country illegally from being counted in the apportionment process.

-Tuesday’s court arguments were part of the latest hearing over the legality of Trump’s July memorandum.
+Tuesday’s virtual court arguments in the District of Columbia were part of the latest hearing over the legality of Trump’s July memorandum.
 Arguments already have made heard in federal cases in Maryland and New York, where a three-judge panel blocked the presidential order earlier this month, ruling it was unlawful.

-The New York judges’ order prohibits Commerce Secretary Wilbur Ross, whose agency oversees the U.S. Census Bureau, from excluding people in the country illegally when handing in 2020 census figures used to calculate apportionment.
-The Trump administration has appealed to the U.S. Supreme Court.
+The New York judges’ order prohibits Ross from excluding people in the country illegally when handing in 2020 census figures used to calculate apportionment.
+The Trump administration has appealed to the U.S. Supreme Court and asked for the judges’ order to be suspended during that process.
+The judges on Tuesday denied that request.

-But the New York judges didn’t rule on the constitutionality of the memorandum, merely saying it violated federal laws on the census and apportionment, leaving open the door for the judges in the nation’s capital to rule on other aspects of the president’s memorandum.
+The New York judges didn’t rule on the constitutionality of the memorandum, merely saying it violated federal laws on the census and apportionment, leaving open the door for the judges in the nation’s capital to rule on other aspects of the president’s memorandum.
 Other lawsuits challenging the memorandum have been filed in California, Maryland and Massachusetts.

 One of the aspects the judges indicated they may consider is whether the Census Bureau will have to use statistical sampling to determine how many people are in the country illegally since there is no citizenship question on the 2020 census that could help answer that.
 The Supreme Court has ruled that statistical sampling can’t be used for the apportionment count.